mmdrahmani/python-for-neuroscience/README.md

 # python-for-neuroscience
-python for neuroscience from basics to task design
+python for neuroscience from basics to task design, data collection and data analysis